AVSystem/scala-commons/docs/RedisDriver.md

 The module `commons-redis` contains from-the-scratch implementation of Scala driver for Redis.
 Its most important goals and characteristics are:
-* non-blocking network communication (based on Akka IO)
+* non-blocking network communication (based on Pekko IO)
 * asynchronous API
 * support for Redis Cluster
 * type safety